Astria Regional Medical Center: History

 Astria Health, which runs hospitals in Yakima, Toppenish and Sunnyside and a family of clinics throughout the Yakima Valley, filed for Chapter 11 bankruptcy protection in May, 2019.

 Astria Regional Medical Center closed January 13, 2019.

 COVID-19

 The state of Washington entered into an agreement to lease Astria Regional Medical Center as a temporary field hospital to support the state of Washington during the COVID-19 epidemic.
 The state is planning to lease the building through September 30, 2020 and will pay $1.5 Million for the lease.
 The medical center is planning on being staffed by 80 staff from the U.S. Public Health Service Commissioned Corps.
 It is unknown when the building will be ready to receive patients if it is needed.

+Redevelopment

+In 2023, the Yakima YWCA obtained the St. Elizabeth's School of Nursing building in the complex, and began converting it into a women's shelter.